 You have the option of remaining anonymous when dealing with us in relation to a particular matter, or not disclosing Personal Information to us.
 However, this may mean that we will not be able to provide our services or respond to you in light of the nature of our business.

-Information about users of our websites
+d) Information about users of our websites and cookies

 Our Internet Service Providers record certain statistical information about users of our websites.
 This information is reviewed by us for statistical purposes and is not disclosed to third parties.
 We do not identify you or your browsing activities except, in the event of an investigation, where a law enforcement agency may exercise a warrant or other such power to inspect the internet service provider’s server logs.

 5. How do we use your Personal Information?

 The primary purpose for which we collect, use and exchange your Personal Information is to establish your identity and to provide you with the products and services you have requested.